Hardy Nickerson: Broadcasting and coaching

 On April 15, 2010, Nickerson was hired as the head football coach at Bishop O'Dowd High School in Oakland, California, a traditional powerhouse that has produced future NFL players such as Tarik Glenn, Langston Walker, Kirk Morrison, and Eric Bjornson.
 During Nickerson's tenure, he led the Dragons to back to back league titles and was also responsible for producing nearly 20 scholarship athletes in a period of three years.
 Nickerson stepped down from the head coaching position on November 18, 2013.

 Nickerson was named the linebackers coach for the Tampa Bay Buccaneers under Lovie Smith on January 7, 2014.
 On January 23, 2016, Nickerson was hired by the San Francisco 49ers as linebackers coach under new head coach Chip Kelly.
 On March 10, 2016, Nickerson was hired by the University of Illinois as defensive coordinator under new head coach Lovie Smith.

-On October 30, 2018, Nickerson announced his resignation as Defensive Coordinator citing health reasons.
+On October 30, 2018, Nickerson announced his resignation as defensive coordinator citing health reasons.

+On April 7, 2022, Nickerson returned as the head football coach at Bishop O'Dowd High School.